 Definition of Maronite in English:

-A member of a Christian sect of Syrian origin that is in communion with the Roman Catholic Church and living chiefly in Lebanon.
+A member of a Christian sect of Syrian origin, living chiefly in Lebanon and in communion with the Roman Catholic Church.

 - Early writing and publishing came from the Lebanese Christian Maronites sect as the political and authoritative powers of Lebanon were concentrated in their hands.